Chiefs to start Henne against Herbert, Chargers on Sunday

 Both teams will likely sit anybody with any sort of injury.
 For the Chiefs, that means wide receivers Sammy Watkins (calf) and Tyreek Hill (hamstring), running backs Clyde Edwards-Helaire (ankle) and Le’Veon Bell (knee), offensive lineman Mike Remmers (back) and linebacker Ben Niemann (hamstring).

-For the Chargers, defensive end Joey Bosa (shin and concussion), wide receiver Keenan Allen (hamstring), safeties Jahleel Addae (calf) and Rayshawn Jenkins (ankle) and cornerbacks Chris Harris Jr. (foot) and Casey Hayward Jr. (hamstring).
+For the Chargers, defensive end Joey Bosa (shin and concussion), offensive tackle Bryan Bulaga (foot), safety Rayshawn Jenkins (ankle) and cornerbacks Casey Hayward Jr. (hamstring) have been ruled out.
+Wide receiver Keenan Allen and Hunter Henry will also miss the game after being placed on the reserve/COVID-19 list.

 CHARGING TO THE FINISH